learn-co-curriculum/react-ts-react-app-example/README.md

 is?

-In general, when you're given a React project to work with, it's a good idea to start by reading the `index.js` file then work your way down from there into the rest of the components.
+In general, when you're given a React project to work with, it's a good idea to start by reading the `index` file then work your way down from there into the rest of the components.

-## App.js
+## App.tsx

-Next, open up `src/components/App.js` in a text editor.
+Next, open up `src/components/App.tsx` in a text editor.
 This file contains our `App` component.
 Within the `App` component is a section of code that looks _very much_ like HTML: